pyvista/website/index.rst

             <h2>A Domain Agnostic Visualization and Analysis Toolkit</h2>

-            <p>PyVista is used across Earth sciences and engineering disciplines.
+            <p>PyVista is used across science and engineering disciplines.
 A diverse community
 	    use PyVista to visualize data/models in 3D, generate publication-quality illustrations, automate analysis workflows, and build custom applications leveraging PyVista's 3D capabilities.</p>

         <p>New to programming?
 Welcome!
 Many of PyVista's users are novice programmers